mcszymist/autoLevel/README.md

 ### Branch Emu_Testing and master

-The Emu_Testing branch has the new algorithm and the test code so it should be the master at this point
+The Emu_Testing branch has the new algorithm and the test code so it should be the master at this point.
+Master just has the serial code for comunication.

 ### And coding style tests